Laydown

 Since it is not practical to manually control tow point elevation, pavers usually operate using an automatic screed control, which controls tow point elevation using a reference other than the tractor body.
 Since these references assist in controlling HMA pavement grade, they are called “grade reference systems” and are listed below (Roberts et al. 1996):

-1. Erected stringline.
+- Erected stringline.
 This consists of stringline erected to specified elevations that are independent of existing ground elevation.
 Most often this is done using a survey crew and a detailed elevation/grade plan.
 Although the stringline method provides the correct elevation (to within surveying and erecting tolerances), stringlines are fragile and easily broken, knocked over or inadvertently misaligned.
 Lasers can be used to overcome the difficulties associated with stringlines because they do not require any fragile material near the pavement construction area.
 Lasers can establish multiple elevation or grade planes even in dusty or high-electronic and light-noise areas and are therefore sometimes used to construct near-constant elevation airport runways.
 Even the laser method becomes quite complicated, however, when frequent pavement grade changes are required.

-2. Mobile reference.
+- Mobile reference.
 This consists of a reference system that travels with the paver such as a long beam or tube attached to the paver (called a “contact” device since it actually touches the road – Figures 7 and 8 ) or an ultrasonic device (called a “non-contact” device since it relies on ultrasonic pulses and not physical contact to determine road elevation).
-The mobile reference system averages the effect of deviations in the existing pavement surface over a distance greater that the wheelbase of the tractor unit.
+The mobile reference system averages the effect of deviations in the existing pavement surface over a distance greater than the wheelbase of the tractor unit.
 Minimum ski length for a contact device is normally about 25 ft. with typical ski lengths being on the order of 40 to 60 ft.
 (Asphalt Institute 2001).

 Material Transfer Vehicles (MTVs) and Material Transfer Devices (MTDs)